Lutfur Rahman (British politician): Tower Hamlets First

-Corruption allegations
+Controversies

 Channel 4 Dispatches documentary

-Andrew Gilligan in a Channel 4 Dispatches documentary in March 2010, and in a series of Daily Telegraph blogs and articles, accused Rahman of achieving the council leadership with the help of the Islamic Forum of Europe.
+Andrew Gilligan in a Channel 4 Dispatches documentary in March 2010, and in a series of Daily Telegraph blogs and articles, accused Lutfur Rahman of achieving the council leadership with the help of the Islamic Forum of Europe.
 The IFE was accused by the local Labour MP, Jim Fitzpatrick, of infiltrating the council and the Labour Party.
-Gilligan also claimed that during Rahman's leadership of the council, millions of pounds of public money were paid to organisations run by the IFE, and that the results included stocks of extremist literature being made available in public libraries.
-However, Rahman denied in October 2010 that he was in league with the IFE.
-The IFE issued a statement denying Rahman was a member and stating that Abbas, Labour's replacement candidate, had also had public and private meetings with the IFE.
-In 2011, Rahman complained to the Press Complaints Commission about his description by Gilligan and the Telegraph as "extremist-backed" and as having "close links" to the IFE.
+Gilligan also claimed that during Lutfur Rahman's leadership of the council, millions of pounds of public money were paid to organisations run by the IFE, and that the results included stocks of extremist literature being made available in public libraries.
+However, Lutfur Rahman denied in October 2010 that he was in league with the IFE.
+The IFE issued a statement denying Lutfur Rahman was a member and stating that Abbas, Labour's replacement candidate, had also had public and private meetings with the IFE.
+In 2011, Lutfur Rahman complained to the Press Complaints Commission about his description by Gilligan and the Telegraph as "extremist-backed" and as having "close links" to the IFE.
 The Commission rejected the complaint, saying that the description was "not misleading."

 Subsequently, in the 2015 election court hearing where this issue was considered, the judge determined the court had "not heard a shred of credible evidence linking Mr Rahman with any extreme or fundamentalist Islamist movement."

 Allegations of financial irregularities in electioneering

-Conservative councillor Peter Golds asked the police and the Electoral Commission to investigate Rahman for alleged undeclared donations from Brick Lane restaurateur Shiraj Haque to fund Rahman's legal action against the Labour Party.
-Interviewed for The Guardian in October 2010, Rahman dismissed the complaint and insisted that, like the electoral campaign, he meets all his own expenses and legal costs.
-Subsequently, the Press Complaints Commission upheld a complaint by Rahman against Andrew Gilligan for repeating these allegations in The Daily Telegraph without stating that the police had decided that there was no case to answer, causing the reporting to be "inaccurate and misleading".
+Conservative councillor Peter Golds asked the police and the Electoral Commission to investigate Lutfur Rahman for alleged undeclared donations from Brick Lane restaurateur Shiraj Haque to fund Lutfur Rahman's legal action against the Labour Party.
+Interviewed for The Guardian in October 2010, Lutfur Rahman dismissed the complaint and insisted that, like the electoral campaign, he meets all his own expenses and legal costs.
+Subsequently, the Press Complaints Commission upheld a complaint by Lutfur Rahman against Andrew Gilligan for repeating these allegations in The Daily Telegraph without stating that the police had decided that there was no case to answer, causing the reporting to be "inaccurate and misleading".

 Office and car spending

-In 2011, Rahman was reported to have spent £115,000 on office extensions at Mulberry Place, which opponents described as a "vanity project".
+In 2011, Lutfur Rahman was reported to have spent £115,000 on office extensions at Mulberry Place, which opponents described as a "vanity project".
 The project increased the office space available for the new directly elected mayor, the council cabinet, and opposition parties.
-Later that year it was reported that Rahman had hired a Mercedes-Benz E-Class at a cost of £72 a day, and was chauffeur-driven by council staff.
+Later that year it was reported that Lutfur Rahman had hired a Mercedes-Benz E-Class at a cost of £72 a day, and was chauffeur-driven by council staff.
 He was criticised for not using public transport or his own car as other mayors did.